Buyers Guides

 The Donner A-Frame was made with a really pretty solid acacia wood A-Frame that we were able to use to support electric guitars, classical guitars, and acoustic guitars.
 Since it was made from real wood, it was much more handsome than the rest of the budget offerings, which we think makes it a great option for displaying your best guitar for all to see.
 Not only was it good looking, but it was genuinely impressive in terms of its build quality and stability, too.

 The arms on which the guitar body rests were covered in neoprene padding to prevent damage to the finish, and the feet had non-slip rubber covers for stability.
-One thing we would highlight, is that this type of neoprene padding has been known to react badly with nitro finishes, so bear that in mind if you’re planning to use it for a Gibson, or any other guitar with a nitro lacquer.
+One thing we would highlight is that this type of neoprene padding has been known to react badly with nitro finishes, so bear that in mind if you’re planning to use it for a Gibson or any other guitar with a nitro lacquer.

-This Donner guitar stand did require some assembly, but fortunately we didn’t need any tools.
+This Donner did require some assembly, but fortunately we didn’t need any tools.
 It folded and unfolded quite easily, and even after multiple movements, nothing came loose, which was definitely a good sign.

-Verdict: The Donner Solid Wood A-Frame Guitar Stand was an aesthetic step up from the more common black steel stands, and it fortunately it didn’t have to sacrifice build quality or durability for the looks.
+Verdict: The Donner Solid Wood A-Frame Guitar Stand was an aesthetic step up from the more common black steel stands, and fortunately, it didn’t have to sacrifice build quality or durability for the looks.
 The Donner A Frame was able to reliably hold electric, acoustic, and classical guitars, making it an excellent option for those who want something stylish and stable.

 Editor's Choice A Frame Guitar Stand